-- Full name (first name, middle initial, and last name). - Social Security number. - Date hired, rehired, or returned to work after a temporary layoff. - Last date services were performed. - Place of work. - Money paid: - Dates and amounts of payment. - Pay period covered. - Cash or cash value of in-kind wages (such as meals, lodging, bonuses, and gifts).
-(Refer to "Values of Meals and Lodging" on page 11.) - The amounts withheld from employee wages.
-(NOTE: You may be required to make withholding deposits.
-Refer to "Withholding Deposits" on page 32.) - Disbursement records showing payments to workers. - Other information necessary to determine payments to workers.
+- Full name (first name, middle initial, and last name). - Social Security number. - Date hired, rehired, or returned to work after a temporary layoff. - Last date services were performed. - Place of work. - Money paid: - O Dates and amounts of payment. - Pay period covered. - Cash or cash value of in-kind wages (such as meals, lodging, bonuses, and gifts).
+(Refer to Meals and Lodging Values on page 11.) - The amounts withheld from employee wages.
+(Note: You may be required to make withholding deposits.
+Refer to Withholding Deposits on page 32.) - Disbursement records showing payments to workers. - Other information necessary to determine payments to workers.

 You may use any payroll record that provides the information listed above.
-An Employee Earnings Record sample is provided on page 44.
+An Employee Earnings Record sample is provided on page 45.

-If you have any questions about the records you must keep, refer to Information Sheet: Employment Tax Audit Process (DE 231TA) (PDF) (edd.ca.gov/pdf\pub\ctr/de231ta.pdf) or contact the Taxpayer Assistance Center at 1-888-745-3886.
+If you have any questions about the records you must keep, refer to Information Sheet: Employment Tax Audit Process (DE 231TA (PDF) (edd.ca.gov/pdf\pub\ctr/de231ta.pdf) or contact the Taxpayer Assistance Center at 1-888-745-3886.

-Would you like hands-on experience on how to calculate taxes and complete payroll tax forms?
-Consider attending one of the EDDs' State Payroll Tax Workshops (edd.ca.gov/payroll\tax\seminars/)\or contacting the Taxpayer Assistance Center at 1-888-745-3886.
+Would you like to learn how to calculate taxes and complete payroll tax forms?

+Consider our Payroll Tax Seminars (Seminars.edd.ca.gov/Payroll\Tax\Seminars) or contact the Taxpayer Assistance Center at 1-888-745-3886.